Our Science – Lichten Website

 Mechanism and Control of Meiotic Recombination

-We study genetic recombination and chromosome structural changes that occur during meiosis and DNA damage repair, using budding yeast as a model system.
-Our goal is a description of the molecular steps of meiotic recombination, and how they are regulated in parallel with changes in chromosome structure and with cell cycle transitions that occur during meiosis.
-It is expected that this will also inform mitotic DNA damage repair and recombination.
+We study homologous recombination and chromosome structural changes that occur during meiosis, using budding yeast as a model system.
+Recombination, and in particular the crossover products of recombination, are essential for proper chromosome segregation during meiosis.
+Chromosome mis-segregation caused by defects in meiotic recombination leads to chromosome imbalance in gametes, and these chromosome imbalances are a leading cause of infertility and birth defects in modern human populations.
+We aim to describe the molecular steps of meiotic recombination, and how they are regulated in parallel with changes in chromosome structure and with cell cycle transitions that occur during meiosis.
+Because meiosis is an excellent model system to study homologous recombination, our findings also have provided insight into mechanisms by which DNA damage is repaired and genome integrity is maintained during the mitotic cell cycle.

 Regulation of meiotic recombination intermediate formation and resolution

 The Holliday junction is thought to be a central intermediate in the recombination events that occur during DSB repair.
-We previously showed that the Holliday junction-containing joint molecules (JMs) that form during meiosis are predominantly precursors to crossover recombinants; most noncrossover recombinants arise by a different, earlier pathway.
-We are interested in identifying the activities resonsible for the formation and resolution of these intermediates, and the regulatory circuits that integrate these processes with the meiotic cell cycle.
+We previously showed that, during meiosis, Holliday junction-containing joint molecules (JMs) are predominantly precursors to crossover recombinants, which are formed by a meiosis-specific biased-resolution pathway that produces only crossovers.
+Most noncrossover recombinants arise by a different pathway that does not involve JM formation.
+We are interested in identifying the activities responsible for the formation and resolution of these intermediates, and the regulatory circuits that integrate these processes with the meiotic cell cycle.